JBRector/generator-mi/README.md

 ## ![How to use Fred](http://www.jasonrectorweb.com/images/fred-4.png) Usage

-Install - Coming soon (not yet published)
+Install - `npm install -g generator-fred`

+Generate a new project - cd in to project directory and `yo fred`

 To start a local development server with node: `grunt server`